Sage-Bionetworks/synapse-docker-registry/README.md

 ### Registry container
 We use the open source Docker `registry`, available on DockerHub.
 This container requires several configuration files to be mounted.
-To achieve this cleanly, we embed the files into our own copy of the registry, published to GitHub as `ghcr.io/synapse-docker-registry`, making two versions under two different tags, `dev` and `prod`, each with its own configuration.
-Note that the configuration files we add contain no secrets.
-The only required secret (the event listener authorization credential) is inserted into the registry configuration file at the time the container is started up.
-(See /startup.sh.)
+To achieve this cleanly, we embed the files into our own copy of the registry, created at synth' time, on the fly.

 To build the container image manually during development: